mstksg/inCode/copy/entries/io-monad-harmful.md

 Bringing in the idea of "monads" into the idea really only leads to confusion, because they literally contribute *nothing* to the subject.
 And yet, why do I see people answering, "Haskell handles IO and impurity with monads"?
-I'm sure you've heard at leas tone person saying this.
+I'm sure you've heard at least one person saying this.
 But it's 100% wrong.  **Monads actually have nothing to do with it**, and I'm not even exaggerating here.

 If anything it adds to the perceived learning barrier of Haskell.  **If